rmathena79/breaker-bot/README.md

 * The model utilizes data retrieved from SQL or Spark (5 points)
 * The model demonstrates meaningful predictive power at least 75% classification accuracy or 0.80 R-squared.
 (5 points)

+The model is initialized, trained, and/or evaluated in several places, most notably in the modeler and report notebooks.

+The "data" is a collection of text files, tracked with a database.
+The actual text is not stored in the database, which is more like an index.
+The model runs on text data, after that data is located by querying the database.

+The predictive power is around 71% for finding keys, or 45% for directly producing text.

 ### Data Model Optimization (25 points)
 * The model optimization and evaluation process showing iterative changes made to the model and the resulting changes in model performance is documented in either a CSV/Excel table or in the Python script itself (15 points)
 * Overall model performance is printed or displayed at the end of the script (10 points)

+The report notebook contains commentary and illustration of how the model progressively reaches its predictions.

 ### GitHub Documentation (25 points)
 * GitHub repository is free of unnecessary files and folders and has an appropriate .gitignore in use (10 points)
 * The README is customized as a polished presentation of the content of the project (15 points)

+See this document.

 ### Group Presentation (25 points)
 * All group members speak during the presentation.
 (5 points)